Huntley Meadows Park: A Scenic Wetlands Hike in Alexandria, Virginia

 Huntley Meadows Park is located at 3701 Lockheed Blvd, in the Hybla Valley section of Alexandria.
 It’s also a short 15-minute drive from historic Mount Vernon.

-The parking area is large, with room for at least 30 or 40 cars, but the lot can fill up quickly.
-That noted, your best bet is to enjoy this hike early in the day.
+The parking area has room for at least 30 or 40 cars, but the lot can fill up quickly.
+With this in mind, I suggest that you hike these trails early in the day.

 A large trail kiosk in the southeast corner of the parking lot marks the start of the hiking trail.
 There are no blazes, but it’s nearly impossible to go off-trail.